Perverse $\mathbb{F}_p$-sheaves on the affine Grassmannian: Introduction

 \subsection{$F$-singularities and perverse $\mathbb{F}_p$-sheaves}

+Let $k$ be a perfect field of characteristic $p > 0$.
 In order to prove Theorems \ref{repthm} and \ref{convsimp} we employ Frobenius splitting techniques.
-To state our results in this direction, note that for every parabolic subgroup $P \subset G$ containing $B$ there is an associated affine flag variety $\mathcal{F}\ell_{\mathcal{P}}$ with an action of an Iwahori group $\mathcal{B}$.
+To state our results in this direction, note that for every parabolic subgroup $P \subset G$ containing $B$ there is an associated parahoric positive loop group $\mathcal{P} \subset L^+G$ and an affine flag variety $\mathcal{F}\ell_{\mathcal{P}}$ with an action of an Iwahori group $\mathcal{B}$.
 Given $w$ in the Iwahori-Weyl group, let $S_w \subset \mathcal{F}\ell_{\mathcal{P}}$ be the reduced $\mathcal{B}$-orbit closure associated to $w$.
 Affine Schubert varieties are related to local models of Shimura varieties (see \cite{GortzShimura}), and as such it is desirable to understand their singularities and cohomology.
+The affine Schubert varieties $\Gr_{\leq \mu}$ arise in the special case $P = G$ (see Section \ref{GlobFReg1.1}).
 We will prove the following theorem about the $F$-singularities of affine Schubert varieties.